diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 Once the content has been validated, it is then encoded into various formats, including 4K and HDR, and made available for streaming on various platforms.
 The IMF validation process is a critical step in the content delivery pipeline.

+#### Trial and Purchase of the plugin

 The IMF Package Validator plugin is developed by [Oxagile](https://www.oxagile.com/), a major technological partner working with both Diskover Data and [AJA Video Systems](https://www.aja.com/).
-For more information or to purchase the IMF Package Validator plugin, please contact [Oxagile](mailto:IMF@Oxagile.com).
+For more information, to start a 30 day trial, or to purchase the IMF Package Validator plugin, please contact [Oxagile](mailto:IMF@Oxagile.com).

 #### Functional Limitations